5/8/2024

 Chief Commercial Officer

-monthly FEMA project.
-First, have you looked in pre-clinical models on whether your fluid crystal technology can enable higher exposure of FEMA versus your original product in animal?
-I think as a reference with Oxford, I just achieved the higher exposure with CAMS 2029 compared to some of the stuff in LAR.
-I was just wondering if this could be the case at 12 for FEMA.
-And then just the short final one, when do you plan to publicly share the pre-clinical data generated on the monthly FEMA today?
+First, have you looked in preclinical models on whether your fluid crystal technology can enable higher exposure of sema versus the origin of products in animals.
+I think as a reference, with octetide use, with the higher exposure with CEMS 2029 compared to some of the stuff in R. So I was just wondering if this could be the case 12 for SEMA.
+And then just the short final one, When do you plan to publicly share the clinical data generated on the monthly seminar today?
 Thank you.
 Thank you.
 So I think we'll let Richard start with a question about the softening in January and February.
-Yes, I'm happy to say that.
-We did see a slight slowdown in the first two months to the quarter.
-Partly, as we said, it's the UK and the funding delay coming in there and some of the changes that are happening in Australia.
-Overall, I think it's just a slight slowdown in the quarter.
-We're back to growth now.
-We exit the quarter strongly.
-And we believe that we're going to pick up that growth rate the same as we were.
-I don't think it's around saturation.
-As I said, there's a lot of patients needing treatment in Europe.
-And we still have a long way to go and a lot of opportunities there.
-And I think we're seeing increasing demand from patients for long-acting treatments as well.
-So we only see that accelerating in the future.
-OK.
-Moving over to your question about higher exposure.
-I think what we see is that we have quite good flexibility in terms of exposure.
-And I don't think that's the limiting aspect for our technology in terms of
+Yes, I'm happy to take that.
+Yeah, we did see a slight slowdown in the first two months to the quarter. the UK and some of the changes that are happening in Australia.
+Overall, I think it's just a slight slowdown for the quarter.

 speaker